 To read more about dosing and how bioidentical progesterone works, see Increasing Progesterone with Progesterone Cream.

-High stress levels can lead to lower progesterone production … and in turn, lead to estrogen dominance.
-Cortisol – your body’s “stress hormone” is a hormone involved in the stress response but is also needed to make other hormones such as estrogen and progesterone.
+High-stress levels can lead to lower progesterone production … and in turn, lead to estrogen dominance.
+Cortisol—your body’s “stress hormone”—is involved in the stress response but is also needed to make other hormones such as estrogen and progesterone.
 Prolonged stress can lead to elevations in cortisol, which practitioners say may decrease the available progesterone and result in a hormonal imbalance.

 The present world is filled with stress, that’s non-negotiable.
 But how you respond and react to stress is entirely in your control.
 Practice managing your daily stressors with ease.
 My favorite tools for this are: restorative yoga, long slow walks in nature, biofeedback, a hot bath, a massage, or whatever else brings your unique soul pleasure!
 This may be one of the most important things you can do to naturally balance your estrogen levels!